sergeiown/DrawingCanvas/README.md

 ## A simple drawing app with canvas and color picker

+### Different functionality is available for touchscreen and desktop devices
-Only vanilla JavaScript was used to create the project.
+### Only vanilla JavaScript was used to create the project

 ![image](https://user-images.githubusercontent.com/112722061/222014467-e78836a3-2abe-44b1-8323-cd1879623a1b.png)
 ---